rcrocks/TechAssessmentLaravelPHP/readme.md

 ## Running the Application

 Fire up a terminal, navigate to the project root and issue **php artisan serve** .
-Now you can view the retention curve chart by visiting The [localhost](http://localhost:8000/)
+Now you can view the retention curve chart by visiting The [localhost](http://localhost:8000/) It uses port 8000 by default.
+If port 8000 is not available, you can specify a custom port with **php artisan serve --port=5000**

 ## Running the Tests